Overview of CodeGrade

 All features of the online Codeviewer (e.g. line for line feedback, filling in rubrics and adding general grades and feedback) can also be done locally using the filesystem.
 Editor plugins can be installed and used for most popular editors to enable this.

-A CodeGrade account has to be created in order to use CodeGrade and follow courses.
-This can be done by navigating to your institute’s CodeGrade site (e.g. uva.codegra.de) and clicking the ‘Register’ button.
-Here you can register a new account by entering your full name, valid e-mail address and a password.
+Otherwise you can create an account by navigating to your institute’s CodeGrade site (e.g. uva.codegra.de) and clicking the ‘Register’ button.
+Here you can register a new account by entering your full name, a valid email address and a password.
 Also a unique username has to be chosen to finish registration, please keep in mind that this username cannot be changed after your registration is complete.

 You are now registered and logged in to CodeGrade!

-Use the ‘Forgot password’ button in the case you have forgotten your password.
-After entering your username, a temporary link will be e-mailed which allows you to reset your password.
-Please consult your institute in the case of a forgotten username or wrong e-mail address.
+Click ‘Forgot password’ in the case you have forgotten your password.
+After entering your username, a temporary link will be sent in an email which allows you to reset your password.
+Please consult your institute in the case of a forgotten username or an incorrect email address.

 Please check your spam filter if no email is received shortly after the request.